Fuzzbucket

-Fuzzbucket is a 1986 American made-for-television adventure film written and directed by Mick Garris starring Chris Hebert as a young Michael Gerber and Phil Fondacaro as his invisible friend, Fuzzbucket.
+Fuzzbucket is a 1986 American fantasy adventure television film written, produced and directed by Mick Garris, starring Chris Hebert as Michael Gerber.
+Phil Fondacaro physically portrays Michael's invisible friend, Fuzzbucket, while Hal Smith provides the character's voice.
 The film also stars Joe Regalbuto as Michael's dad, Wendy Phillips as his mother, Robyn Lively as his older sister, and John Vernon as the Principal.
-It was produced by The Samuel Goldwyn Company in association with Walt Disney Television.
+It was produced by The Samuel Goldwyn Company in association with Walt Disney Television, and aired on ABC on May 18, 1986, as an episode of The Disney Sunday Movie.